caplena/knowledge-base/docs/03-01-Fine-tuning-view.md

 ### 8. Duplicates

-If this icon is shown, it means the text of this row is exactly the same as one or more other rows.
+If this icon is shown, it means the text of this row is identical to one or more other rows.
 The number besides the icon indicates how many exact duplicates are present in the project.
-The duplicates are based on the translated text, if translations are enabled.
+The duplicates are based on the translated text if translations are enabled.

 By default, duplicates are assigned the same topics and are also marked as *reviewed*, when you review one of them.
-To disable this behaviour, adjust the duplicates grouping setting in the [view options](#view-options).
+To disable this behavior, adjust the duplicates grouping setting in the [view options](#view-options).

 <!-- theme: info -->
-> Duplicate grouping may be *temporarily disabled* if specific filters are applied (e.g. when filtering for other columns in your data), to prevent confusing behaviour.
+> Duplicate grouping may be *temporarily disabled* if specific filters are applied (e.g. when filtering for other columns in your data), to prevent confusing behavior.
 A notification is shown on the top right whenever this is the case.

 ### 9. See Original Text